KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 🧠 **By the end of your first day on the job, you should be able to:**

-- Pivot on data using Storm and Synapse, learning how to lift, filter and pivot.
+- Pivot on data using Storm and Synapse, learning how to perform Lift, Filter and Pivot operations.
 - Learn how to label nodes to form an analytical layer.
-- Use multiple data sets to answer targeted questions.
+- Use multiple datasets to answer targeted questions.
 - Investigate cyber activity in logs including: email, web traffic, and server logs.
 - Use multiple techniques to track the activity of APTs (Advanced Persistent Threats).
-- Use third party data sets to discover things about your attackers.
+- Use third-party datasets to discover things about your attackers.
 - Make recommendations on what actions a company can take to protect themselves.

 🚀 The attackers have gotten a head start, so let's not waste any more time... **let's get to work!**